stschulte/puppet-rpmkey/README.md

 }
 ```

 The above resource will import the key if it is not already present.
-If
+You can
+use any argument as a `source` parameter that `rpm` supports (e.g. a path
+to a local file or a http link).
+You can also use a `puppet://` source in
+which case the gpg key will be downloaded form your puppet master and
+stored in a temporary file before importing it.

-you want to make sure that a key is absent (remove it when it is present)
+If you want to make sure that a key is absent (remove the key in case it is
-specify the following instead:
+present) specify the following instead:

 ```puppet
 rpmkey { '0608B895':